One Planet Community Land Trust

-One Planet Trust is a parent organization that nurtures the development of One Planet stewardship communities in the Cascadia bioregion.
-We gather research, promote education, and raise awareness, funds and legal support for the creation of One Planet projects of various sizes including:
+One Planet Community Land Trust is a parent organization that nurtures the development of One Planet stewardship communities in the Cascadia bioregion.
+We gather research, promote education, raise awareness and funds to support the creation of One Planet projects of various sizes including:

 - one-family developments

 - peopled nature conservancies

 We see these occurring on land and easements held by individuals, land trusts, and conservancies of all sizes.
 The inhabitants will be living in an increasingly symbiotic relationship with the natural world, stewarding the land using permaculture and wild-tending methods.

 The term One Planet refers to the concept of a One Planet lifestyle—a lifestyle that, if everyone lived it, would only take the resources of one Planet Earth to sustain us all, forever.
 For example, if we all lived the average American lifestyle, we’d need the resources of five to six planet Earths to support us, long-term.
 At this rate, we are destroying planet Earth’s ecosystems and our human descendants’ prospects for survival, due to global climate change, toxic pollution, habitat destruction, etc.

 As we only have one planet, we support the discovery of living a fulfilling and joyous life requiring only one planet’s worth of material resources.